kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - `k8s.io/kubernetes/pkg/registry/batch/job`:
 - Add test that verifies
   - SchedulingPolicy for various Job configurations
-  - Workload and PodGroup creation
+  - `Workload` and `PodGroup` creation
   - pod creation includes correct `podGroupRef`
   - Parallelism change is blocked for gang-scheduled Jobs and allowed for basic-scheduled Jobs
-  - Job deletion cascades to Workload and PodGroup deletion
+  - Job deletion cascades to `Workload` and `PodGroup` deletion
-  - Feature gate disabled: Jobs work without Workload/PodGroup creation
+  - Feature gate disabled: Jobs work without `Workload`/`PodGroup` creation
-  - Jobs with ownerReferences (managed by higher-level controllers) do not create Workload/PodGroup
+  - Jobs with ownerReferences (managed by higher-level controllers) do not create `Workload`/`PodGroup`
-  - ownerReferences on controller-created Workload and PodGroup match the expected structure:
+  - ownerReferences on controller-created `Workload` and `PodGroup` match the expected structure:
-    - Workload has controller ownerRef to Job
+    - `Workload` has controller ownerRef to Job
-    - PodGroup has controller ownerRef to Job and non-controller ownerRef to Workload
+    - `PodGroup` has controller ownerRef to Job and non-controller ownerRef to `Workload`

 ##### Integration tests

 We will add the following integration tests to the Job controller `https://github.com/kubernetes/kubernetes/blob/v1.35.0/test/integration/job/job_test.go`:
-- Gang and Basic Scheduling Lifecycle Test (create, update, delete Job, verify Workload and PodGroup creation, verify pods have `podGroupRef`, verify Job deletion cascades to Workload and PodGroup deletion)
+- Gang and Basic Scheduling Lifecycle Test (create, update, delete Job, verify `Workload` and `PodGroup` creation, verify pods have `podGroupRef`, verify Job deletion cascades to `Workload` and `PodGroup` deletion)
-- Failure Recovery Test (create Job with Workload API unavailable, verify Job controller retries, verify Workload is eventually created)
+- Failure Recovery Test (create Job with `Workload` API unavailable, verify Job controller retries, verify `Workload` is eventually created)
-- Feature gate disable/enable (Jobs work without Workload/PodGroup creation (Jobs with ownerReferences managed by higher-level controllers do not create Workload/PodGroup))
+- Feature gate disable/enable (Jobs work without `Workload`/`PodGroup` creation (Jobs with ownerReferences managed by higher-level controllers do not create `Workload`/`PodGroup`))
-- Jobs created by CronJob get one Workload and one PodGroup per Job:
+- Jobs created by CronJob get one `Workload` and one `PodGroup` per Job:
   - CronJob does not set `podGroupRef` on the pod template
-  - Verify Workload/PodGroup creation and GC when the CronJob-created Job completes or is deleted
+  - Verify `Workload`/`PodGroup` creation and GC when the CronJob-created Job completes or is deleted
-- When a Job is suspended, pods are deleted but Workload and PodGroup remain.
-For alpha, check that on resume, the same Workload/PodGroup are used and pods are recreated with correct `podGroupRef`
+- When a Job is suspended, pods are deleted but `Workload` and `PodGroup` remain.
+For alpha, check that on resume, the same `Workload`/`PodGroup` are used and pods are recreated with correct `podGroupRef`
 - For a Job using gang scheduling, verify that parallelism change is rejected
-- Verify controller-created Workload/PodGroup has the correct owner references
+- Verify controller-created `Workload`/`PodGroup` has the correct owner references

 ##### e2e tests